recisio/libs/README.md

 # 🎨 Compose Mock Preview

-A cross-platform Kotlin library to automatically generate mock data in Jetpack Compose @Previews using KSP.
+A Kotlin library to automatically generate mock data in Jetpack Compose @Previews using KSP.

 ---